Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Integral models of Shimura varieties and canonical liftings

 We also define these are pro-varieties equipped with actions of $\bfG(\bbA_f^p)$ and $\bfG(\bbA_f)$ respectively.

 We now assume that there is an embedding of Shimura data Here $\mathbf{GSp}(V)$ is the group of symplectic similitudes of a $\Q$-vector space $V$ equipped with a perfect alternating bilinear form $\Psi$, and $S^\pm$ is the Siegel double space.
+Such an $\iota$ is called a Hodge embedding and we say $(\bfG,X)$ is of Hodge type.